*this article was updated September 18, 2023

 The point of solicitor-client privilege is to allow you to speak freely with your lawyer to obtain legal advice.
 You want to know your communications regarding advice will not be disclosed to anyone without your consent - not even through a search warrant.
 Yet the concept is often misunderstood by lawyers and clients alike and it is the subject of much litigation.

 This article is a general description of one aspect of solicitor-client privilege.
 It may or may not apply to your case.
-If you are interested in this topic, feel free to contact me or visit my main website by clicking here.
+Clients can speak to me directly for a fuller description of the topic and instructions on how to guard the protections.
+To make an appointment to discuss your case, call 613.203.4874, or email me through the contact form on my main website accessed by clicking here.